See Something, Say Something

 Alert your immediate neighbors about your absence.

-Submit a SMC SO Vacation House Watch Request: The San Mateo County Sheriff’s Office provides vacation house checks when you’re out of town.
+Submit a SMC Sheriff's Office Vacation House Watch Request: The San Mateo County Sheriff’s Office provides vacation house checks when you’re out of town.
 To schedule, call 650-363-4911, ext.
 1 or file your request here.

 Go to the bottom of the page and click on “to begin your report, click here.”
 Then select the second to last option, “Vacation House Watch Request.”